 Oxford Diecast 1/72nd scale 72DR012 DH Dragon Rapide G-AHAG Scillonia Airways.
-Buy online now online at Flying Tigers.
+Buy now online at Flying Tigers.

 The de Havilland DH.89 Dragon Rapide was a 1930s British short-haul biplane airliner for 6 – 8 passengers.
 It proved an economical and durable craft, despite its relatively primitive plywood construction.